apache/tomee/README.md

 Is the Java Enterprise Edition of Apache Tomcat (Tomcat + Java EE = TomEE) and currently is a JakartaEE (formerly JavaEE) and Microprofile compliant application server.

+The application server is totally open source and created with the community efforts for the public good.
+Collaborative consensus and and peer review according to the Apache Foundation guidelines are used to guarantee the highest quality standards.

 Official website: [https://tomee.apache.org](https://tomee.apache.org)

 ---